8 Things to Do in NYC During the Summer

 8. Head to a Rooftop Bar or Restaurant

 If New York City has one thing, it’s incredible rooftop views.
 Enjoy the sunset while looking over the scenic city at one of many rooftops.
-Westlight, The Crown, and The Flower Shop Rooftop are my favorites.
+Westlight in Williamsburg, Brooklyn, The Crown in Chinatown, Manhattan, and The Flower Shop Rooftop in SoHo, Manhattan, are some of my favorites.

 Sunset over New York City at the Flower Shop Rooftop, Tribeca